-The primary electrical transmission and and the sole owner of the distribution network in Imperial County-is operated and maintained by the Imperial Irrigation District or IID (Figure 3).
-IID provides the primary-IID provides electrical service for residential, commercial, and industrial customers in Imperial County.
-IID's and portions of Riverside and San Diego Counties.
-Their transmission system consists primarily of 500 kilovolt (kV), 230-KV, 161-kV and 92-kV transmission lines and lower voltage distribution lines.
-IID also has The two existing 230-kV transmission lines to provide for import/export of renewable electrical power to their system inwithin the County and regionally.
+The IID is the primary owner of electrical transmission and the sole owner of the distribution network in Imperial County.
+IID provides electrical service for residential, commercial, and industrial customers in Imperial and portions of Riverside and San Diego Counties.
+Their transmission system consists of 500 kilovolt (kV), 230-kV, 161-kV and 92-kV transmission lines and lower voltage distribution lines.
+The two existing 230-kV transmission lines provide for import/export of renewable electrical within the County and regionally.

-San Diego Gas and Electric (SDG&E/) and IID have atwo 500--kV line (Figure 3)lines that traverses traverse the southern part of Imperial County and that interconnects interconnect with the transmission system in Arizona.
-It is These two 500-kV lines currently serve as the primary import line for electrical power to be wheeledbrought into SDG&E's system to supply power to San Diego County and the City of San Diego and.
-These two 500-kV lines also provide import/export capacity to IID service area the IID service area.
+San Diego Gas and Electric (SDG&E) and IID have two 500-kV lines that traverse the southern part of Imperial County and interconnect with the transmission system in Arizona.
+These two 500-kV lines currently serve as the primary import lines for electrical power to be brought into SDG&E's system to supply power to San Diego County and the City of San Diego.
+These two 500-kV lines also provide import/export capacity to the

+IID service area.
 The Sunrise Powerlink, completed in June 2012, provides additional transmission capacity between Imperial and San Diego counties.

-There are several Several 92-kV -transmission -lines that provide -interties between -the geothermalrenewable power plants in the County and HDstie these electric generation sources into the IID transmission and distribution system.
-These lines are located at the East Mesa, Salton Sea and Heber operating units.

-There are a number of major electrical transmission lines that have been proposed for siting in Imperial County.
-In addition to the major lines, there will be a number of transmission interties that will be constructed to service the power plants and tie them into the local and, I.V.
-Substation and the California grid, if.
-If the renewable and conventional power generation facilities are built that are now in the planning stages.
-The planned major lines are built, then new interties and the potential locations for new powersubstations may be constructed to link these generation facilities are outlined in Figures 4 and 5 into transmission lines.
+Several 92-kV transmission lines provide interties between the renewable power plants in the County and tie these electric generation sources into the IID transmission and distribution system, I.V.
+Substation and the California grid.
+If the renewable power generation facilities that are now in the planning stages are built, then new interties and substations may be constructed to link these generation facilities into transmission lines.

-The major lines that are anticipatedAn upgrade to be constructed in Imperial County include a 230 kV-the 230kV IID line to be(Path 42) is currently under way located on the east side of the Salton Sea (Figure 4) and the 500 kV Sunrise line currently being considered by SDG&E. The Sunrise line.
-This transmission upgrade would export provide additional capacity to deliver energy generated in Imperial County from renewable power generation from resources to load centers in California.
-IID has also proposed a 500-kV Direct Current link between Imperial County (generated by solar, geothermal/alternative energy and wind) for use in SDG&E's service area.
-There are several corridors under consideration by SDG&E for the Sunrise line, noted in Figures 4 and 5.
-A final alignment for approval will be determined by late 2006.
+An upgrade to the 230kV IID line (Path 42) is currently under way located on the east side of the Salton Sea.
+This transmission upgrade would provide additional capacity to deliver energy generated in Imperial County from renewable resources to load centers in California.
+IID has also proposed a 500-kV Direct Current link between Imperial County and the San Onofre Nuclear Generation Station (SONGS) to facilitate the transmission of additional energy to compensate for the generation capacity lost when SONGS was shut down in 2013.